aranaschristopher-pixel/aranas-api-activity/README.md

 **Embed and Referrence**

 - "Why did I choose to Embed the [Review/Tag/Log]?"
-   -Answer: I embedded the review inside the Dish because reviews belong to a specific Dish and are usually shown together.
+- Answer: I embedded the review inside the Dish because reviews belong to a specific Dish and are usually shown together.
 This makes it faster to get the Dish with its reviews and keeps everything in one place, so it’s easier to manage.

 - "Why did I choose to Reference the [Chef/User/Guest]?"
-   -Answer: I referenced the Chef because a Chef can have many Dishes, and we don’t want to duplicate Chef information in every Dish.
+- Answer: I referenced the Chef because a Chef can have many Dishes, and we don’t want to duplicate Chef information in every Dish.
 Referencing keeps the Chef’s details in one place, makes updates easier, and avoids data redundancy.